pantelisantonoudiou/deep-seizure-detect/README.md

 ---
 ## Development
-deep-seizure-detect was developed and is maintained by [pantelisantonoudiou](https://github.com/pantelisantonoudiou).
+deep-seizure-detect was developed by [pantelisantonoudiou](https://github.com/pantelisantonoudiou).
 This open-source software is distributed under [the Apache 2.0 License](/LICENSE).